 A MESSAGE SENT ON BEHALF OF THE ENGLAND AND WALES CRICKET BOARD (ECB).
 Inappropriate and unwelcome behaviour towards Young Female Participants in cricket over the last few weeks has been reported to the ECB Safeguarding Team regarding sexual harassment of female players, either on the pitch through inappropriate language or ‘sledging’, and off the pitch via unsolicited text and social media contact.
 The ECB, through Club Welfare Officers, emphasise that such behaviour is not acceptable and will not be tolerated.
 No young women should receive such attention through taking part in cricket.
 The following should be brought to the attention of players and members of cricket clubs across the country: Members should be reminded of their own Codes of Conduct, and the guidance included in ‘Safe Hands’, especially ‘ECB guidance for clubs on the use of Social Media, texts and email’.
 Clubs should also be reminded that ‘sledging’ female players by reference to their body parts constitutes sexual harassment.
 Where any such incident involves an Under 18 player, this must be reported as a safeguarding matter and will be dealt with as such.
 Female participants should be encouraged to report any incidents of unwanted comment, attention or harassment to the Club Welfare Officer, who should inform the County Welfare Officer.
 Any concerns can also be reported at any time directly to the ECB Safeguarding Team at [email protected] Thank you for your assistance in making it clear that such behaviour has no place in our sport.
-Richard Desjardins Safeguarding Manager England and Wales Cricket Board. ........................................................................
-I should point-out that Reed CC do not have any female players in Open-Age cricket but we do play against some opposition clubs that select girls and women in their [...]
+Richard Desjardins Safeguarding Manager England and Wales Cricket Board.
+July 2018. ........................................................................
+I should point-out that as at April 2019 Reed CC do not have any female players in Open-Age cricket but we do play against some opposition clubs that [...]

 The thunderstorm which hit Reed on Friday night left the pitch one that 'Deadly' Derek Underwood used to dream about in the days of uncovered wickets.
 As a result it started to dry out, which meant batsmen had to play attritionally.
 From 84-1, Ampthill slumped to 111-8, mostly against Tom Greaves, who finished with career-best figures of 18-6-37-7.
 However, once again, Reed could not polish off the innings, not helped by 5 dropped catches in toto.
 Thus their opponents were well satisfied with a final total of 173.
 Sadly only Jack Caine showed the required application in Reed's innings.
 Although he scored 16 of their 62 runs, he faced nearly half the 19 overs it took veteran seamer, Will Sneath, (4-30) and Beds' left arm spinner, George Darlow,(6-31) to rout the hosts.
 "Not our best day at the office," remarked skipper Greaves, although it will be one for him to remember nevertheless.
 Match Report submitted by Peter Wholley.